powa-team/powa/docs/index.rst

   ui.rst

 Installation
 ------------

-For a detailed installation procedure, please read [INSTALL.md](https://github.com/dalibo/powa/blob/master/INSTALL.md).
+For a detailed installation procedure, please read :ref:`the installation guide <install>`.

 Optionally, you can create a dedicated user for PoWA.
 For instance, connected on PostgreSQL :
 `CREATE USER powa SUPERUSER ENCRYPTED PASSWORD 'mypassword'` (don't forget to change the password).